Easy and Effective Gross Motor Skills Activities for Children with Autism, APD or ADHD

 What Are Gross Motor Skills?

 Gross motor skills involve the purposeful movement of larger body parts, such as arms, legs, and trunk.
-They are one of the three main types of coordination alongside fine motor skills and hand-eye coordination.
+They are one of the three main types of coordination, alongside fine motor skills and hand-eye coordination.

-Why Are They Important?
+Why Are Gross Motor Activities Important?

 Improving gross motor skills helps to build confidence and paves the way for social interaction through play.
 It can also enable your child to move more independently and stay safe as their risk of falling or injury reduces.